cybozu/yrmcds/docs/counter.md

 ### Acquire

-`Acquire` tries to acquire resources of a semaphore:
+`Acquire` tries to acquire resources of a counter.
+If the consumption of resources after `Acquire` is less than or equal to the given maximum value, `Acquire` will success.
+Otherwise, `Acquire` will fail and no resouces are acquired.

 Request body: